Read our 2021 annual report

 With funding from the EU's humanitarian funding arm Concern aims to identify gaps in the humanitarian response and provide services to refugees living in Turkey in close collaboration with the Turkish government.
 Through this EU funded programme, Elmira was also able to access support from a psychologist at a local community centre.
 This support has helped her process her experiences.

-“All the development that I have gained has revived my ambition that I can be more active in society and provide more support to my family,” Elmira explains.
+“All the support that I have been given has revived my ambition that I can be more active in society and provide more support to my family,” Elmira explains.

 Since receiving support, Elmira has started sewing again and hopes to work towards opening a small business of her own.
 In the short term she feels she will be able to secure her children’s education.

 “Right now, I am a healthy woman concerned mainly about taking care of my family and developing myself in any way possible.”